How To Fix: WMI Provider Host (WmiPrvSE.exe) On Windows 10

 Conclusion

 After that, we’ll need to open the Task Manager.
 We must input task mgr and then click OK in the run dialogue box.
 After that, we’ll need to visit the services page and look for the same process ID as the one we noted down in the Client Process Id field.
-It’s time to turn it off once we’ve found out what it is.

-Visit the control panel first, and then the programmes and features section.
 Afterwards, we must remove the offending application.
 The WMI Provider Host will utilise a minimal amount of CPU after the uninstalling procedure is complete.

 LEAVE A REPLY